xhcarina/takehome/README.md

 ## Quick Start (evaluators)

 The service is already running at `https://xhcarina-devintakehome.hf.space`.

-You only need the CLI:
+### Flow A — GitHub App (label-based, fully automatic)

+1. Install the GitHub App on your repo: [Install Devin Remediation App](https://github.com/apps/devintakehome/installations/new)
+2. Add the label `devin-fix` to any issue
+3. The webhook fires automatically → Devin fixes it → PR opened → metrics posted as a comment

+No CLI or credentials needed.

+### Flow B — Manual CLI (two-step)

 ```bash
 # 1. Get the CLI